 Q: What’s the difference between equity and debt?

-Equity finance means you sell a share of your business, whilst debt finance means you borrow money from a lender who needs to be repaid.
+Equity finance means you sell a share of your business, while debt finance means you borrow money from a lender who needs to be repaid.

 Q: What are the different types of equity and debt finance?

 Each option has different pros and cons.
-You can read our guides on each of these to find out about them in more detail.
+Click the links to read our guides on each of these and find out about them in more detail.

 Q: Is equity or debt right for me?

 Choosing between equity and debt is a really important decision for how you want to grow your business.
 Your suitability will depend on a few factors, including:

 Your attitude to ownership

 Some business owners don’t want to give away a share of ownership in their business and that’s fine.
 It just means that equity investment is off the table.